Around the world, lack of access to water and hygiene information are directly correlated to elevated levels of infant and child mortality.

-One of its best and most utilitarian features is that it conserves water, using about 10% of the water than any other system.
+One of its best and most utilitarian features is that it conserves water, using about 90% less water than other systems.

 This conservation of water is achieved through the use of bolts drilled through the lids of the soda bottles as a mechanism to plug the bottle when not in use.
 This allows the bottles to be filled at a water source, and transported to the hand washing station, however far, alleviating the need for a nearby water source for hand washing.

 Via the auspices of Dr. Nancy Hoffman, we teamed up with the Jane Goodall Institute in March of 2016 to address the immediate health needs of Tanzanians by providing hygiene instruction coupled with our Hand Washing Station where it was previously inaccessible.
 The first of many Hand Washing Stations was placed in Azimio Primary school near Arusha.